-branch with git.
+Merge feature/react-intl branch with git.

-Because react-intl integration is built on top of feature/redux
+Because react-intl integration is built on top of feature/redux, you’ll also get all the features.

-constant in tools/webpack.config.js
+Adjust INTL_REQUIRE_DESCRIPTIONS constant in tools/webpack.config.js around line 17:

 const INTL_REQUIRE_DESCRIPTIONS = true;

-When this boolean is set to true, the build will only succeed if a description
+When this boolean is set to true, the build will only succeed if a description is set for every message descriptor.

-Adjust locales
+Adjust locales settings in src/config.js:

 // default locale is the first one